Valvular heart problems involve primarily narrowing (stenosis)

 and result in sudden worsening of the valve leakage.

-to advances in modern surgical techniques, most cases of mitral
+Thanks to advances in modern surgical techniques, most cases

-valve prolapse can undergo repair of the valve thus preventing
+of mitral valve prolapse can undergo repair of the

-to prolapse syndrome.
-This allows the patient to be
+leakage due to prolapse syndrome.
+This allows the patient

-treated postoperatively with simple blood thinners such as
+to be treated postoperatively with simple blood thinners such

-baby aspirin rather than the more powerful anticoagulant Coumadin
+as baby aspirin rather than the more powerful anticoagulant

-required after most valve replacements and which has some
+Coumadin required after most valve replacements and which

 Dr. Ott and his team have one of the world's largest experiences